 Consider the particular example of central field - Coulomb potential $U(r)=-\frac{\alpha}{r}, \; \alpha>0$.
 Integrating equations (\ref{dMdt}), (\ref{dMdt_energy}) we derive the trajectory $r(\varphi)$.
 There can be different types of trajectory, depending on the value of the precession parameter and energy,

 where

 and $\varphi_0$ is the angle at the initial time.
-In the case $K<\dfrac{M^2}{8m}$ the trajectory of the particle is the conic section with precession, the value of which depends on precession parameter $K$.
-When $K\ge \dfrac{M^2}{8m}$ the particle falls into the center or goes to infinity (depending on initial conditions) along a spiral-like trajectory.
+In the case $K<\dfrac{M^2}{8m}$, the trajectory of the particle is a conic section with precession, the value of which depends on the precession parameter $K$.
+When $K\ge \dfrac{M^2}{8m}$, the particle falls into the center or goes to infinity (depending on initial conditions) along a spiral-like trajectory.
 Two examples of trajectory (\ref{dMdt_trajectory}), (\ref{dMdt_trajectory2}) can be seen at the figures:

-The problem of extrema for the action of a particle in central potential (\ref{dMdt_action}) in the class of trajectories restricted by the condition of conserving angular momentum (\ref{dMdt}) should admit Hamiltonian formulation.
+The problem of extrema for the action of a particle in a central potential (\ref{dMdt_action}) in the class of trajectories restricted by the condition of conserving angular momentum (\ref{dMdt}) should admit a Hamiltonian formulation.
 Let us construct the Hamiltonian formalism following the general recipe of the previous section.
 Denote $x^1=r, x^2=\varphi, x^3=M$.
-Equation (\ref{dMdt}) can be brought to the first order normal form (\ref{normal_form_eq}),
+Equation (\ref{dMdt}) can be brought to the first-order normal form (\ref{normal_form_eq}),

-Distribution formed by vector fields $Z,V$ isn't integrable.
+The distribution formed by vector fields $Z,V$ is not integrable.
 Closure of this distribution contains one more vector field $Z_1$,

 Gauge symmetry of equations (\ref{dMdt_normal}) read

 Following the general recipe of the previous section (\ref{brackets_Z1}), we introduce the Poisson brackets between phase space variables $r, \varphi, M, p, p_1$